hzqst/metamod-fallguys/README_FALLGUYS.md

 //Easier-to-use API

-//pEntity is semiclip to "pPlayer". their bullet / traceline / hitscan will just go through each other.
+//pEntity will become semiclip to "pPlayer". their traceline operation (or called hitscan) will also go through each other.

 g_EntityFuncs.SetEntitySemiClipToPlayer(pEntity.edict(), pPlayer.entindex() );// the second arg must be a player index. g_EntityFuncs.SetEntitySemiClipToEntityIndex(pEntity.edict(), pPlayer.entindex() );//same as SetEntitySemiClipToPlayer, the second arg can be non-player entity index. g_EntityFuncs.SetEntitySemiClipToEntity(pEntity.edict(), pPlayer.edict() );//same as SetEntitySemiClipToPlayer, the second arg can be non-player entity.

-//pEntity is PlayerMove-only-semiclip to "pPlayer". their bullet / traceline / hitscan interaction will not be affected.
+//pEntity will become PlayerMove-only-semiclip to "pPlayer". their bullet / traceline / hitscan interaction will not be affected.

 g_EntityFuncs.SetEntityPMSemiClipToPlayer(pEntity.edict(), pPlayer.entindex() );// the second arg must be a player index. g_EntityFuncs.SetEntityPMSemiClipToEntityIndex(pEntity.edict(), pPlayer.entindex() );//same as SetEntityPMSemiClipToPlayer, the second arg can be non-player entity index.